2DegreesInvesting/ds.tidyeda/README.md

 -   Overview the elements of a defensive workflow and know where to learn more.

+## The data science workflow and toolkit: An overview

+This meetup overviews the data science workflow and the toolkit you’ll need for the rest of this meetup series.

+Objectives:

+-   Introduce rmarkdown documents.
+-   Overview the data-science workflow and toolkit.
+-   Overview the ggplot template.
+-   Overview key dplyr verbs, and how to compose them.

 ## Next

--   Overview the data science workflow and key toolkit
 -   Explore the variation in your data – visually with ggplot2 and analytically with dplyr.
 -   Manipulate and visualize unusual and missing values.